 Include time in your budget for new equipment installation, setup and any necessary training.
 Anytime there is a need for server upgrades, be ready to bump up your tech support budget.
 Beyond the purchase price of new IT equipment, budget for the ancillary services, too.

-Small business tech support solutions have to be customized to be effective.
+Business tech support solutions have to be customized to be effective.
 Needs change depending on your business, the type of IT support required and your business growth.
 A growing team means your IT equipment will expand and require maintenance and support.

-Flat rate pricing doesn’t take into account the changes that your small business will undergo throughout the year.
+Flat rate pricing doesn’t take into account the changes that your business will undergo throughout the year.
 You may wind up overpaying for unused blocks of IT support time or you may pay more for IT support and maintenance that isn’t included in a flat rate contract.
-Both can wreak havoc on a small business’s IT budget.
+Both can wreak havoc on a business’s IT budget.

-If you’d like the benefit of our experience providing small business tech support services in Kansas City, contact Invision.
+If you’d like the benefit of our experience providing business tech support services in Kansas City, contact Invision.